codechem/Xam.CrossKeyboard/README.md

-## Keyboard plugin for Xamarin forms
+## Keyboard plugin for Xamarin.Forms
 Simple cross platform plugin to get keyboard events and keyboard height on crossplatform level.

 NOTE: Restoing package will give warning of using .NETFramework but it will work perfectly fine.
 Fix is coming.